+In this paper, we present the proposed method in detail, and show the results of processing overhead of the data scrambling/descrambling in the proposed method, and the conventional encryption/decryption methods.
+We also discuss a study on how the proposed method is implemented in the MPTCP program inside the Linux operating system kernel.
 The rest of this paper is organized as follows.
-Section II explains the overview [9] and the security issues of MPTCP.
+Section II explains the overview [10] and the security issues of MPTCP.
 Section III describes the design of the proposed method protecting against eavesdropping.
 Section IV gives the performance evaluation on the processing overhead of the proposal method and other ciphering methods.
-In the end, Section V concludes this paper.
+Basically, the content in Sections II through IV comes from our previous paper [1].
+Section V shows a study on how to implement the proposed method inside the Linux operating system kernel.
+In the end, Section VI concludes this paper.